hkingsley-code/ffscrapr/README.md

 license](https://ffscrapr.ffverse.com/LICENSE.html).

-The APIs and data accessed by this package belong to their respective owners, and are governed by their terms of use.
+The APIs and data accessed by this package belong to their respective owners, and are governed by their terms of use